-Make sure you conversation is taking place in a quiet, well-lit room where there are no distractions.
+If possible, move your conversation to a quiet, well-lit room where there are no distractions.
 Turn off background disturbances like the radio or television.
 It’s best to limit conversation to one or two people at the most.

 Use All Forms of Nonverbal Communication

 Rather than rely on words, use a wave to say “goodbye” or “hello.”
 Thumbs up is the universal sign for “good job” or “yes.”
-Your facial expressions can show anger, sadness or elation.
+Your facial expressions can show anger, sadness, or elation.
 Exchange written or drawn messages.
-For example, when telling you the month they are going on vacation, the person with aphasia may write the numbers 1-12.
-Then they may circle 7, meaning they are going on vacation in July.

 Sometimes it takes longer for a person with aphasia to communicate.
 Count to 10 slowly before providing help or choices.
 Many times it takes that long or longer for them to get their message out.